vfarcic/devops24/manuscript/01-sts.md

 pvc-...
 2Gi      RWO          Delete         Bound  go-demo-3/mongo-data-db-2 gp2                 7m
 ```

-Now we can observe the reasoning behind using `volumeClaimTemplates` spec inside the definition of the StatefulSet, instead of a separate PersistentVolumeClaim we used with Deployments.

-The StatefulSet used the template to create a claim for each replica.
-We specified that there should be three replicas, so it created three Pods, as well as three volume claims.
+Now we can observe the reasoning behind using `volumeClaimTemplates` spec inside the definition of the StatefulSet.
+It used the template to create a claim for each replica.
+We specified that there should be three replicas, so it created three Pods, as well as three separate volume claims.
 The result is three PersistentVolumes.

 Moreover, we can see that the claims also follow a specific naming convention.
 The format is a combination of the name of the claim (`mongo-data`), the name of the StatefulSet `db`, and index (`0`, `1`, and `2`).